GoodSync Connect Manual

 GstpManageServer = Yes

-Yes: this server accept Manage commands from localhost, used to change server config from the client.
+If Yes, this Server will accept the Manage API commands from localhost, used to change the server configuration from the client.

 WebUiServer = Yes

-Yes: Run Web User Interface server, which allows config of this Server from HTML browser.
+If Yes, run the Web User Interface server, which allows configuration of this Server from a web browser.

 WebUiPort = 11000